-Does this mean that it didn’t become stronger after a thousand years?
-Besides, something doesn’t add up here.
+Did this mean it didn’t become stronger after a thousand years?
+Besides, something doesn’t add up.
 The Ashfiend in the game was only supposed to attack outsiders.
 Why did this one attack Altis?

 Confused, I waited for the Ashfiend to rise before using Appraisal.

 I turned around to see Lily lying in a pool of blood, a bloody figure standing next to her.